martasframos/Data-Projects/README.md

 2- Identify potential clusters and separations among the three species based on feature measurements.

-The pairplot clearly shows that Setosa is distinctly separated from Versicolor and Virginica, especially in the petal length and width dimensions.
-This separation indicates that KMeans or other clustering methods might effectively classify these species.

-Moreover, the pairplot reveals overlapping regions between Versicolor and Virginica, particularly in petal measurements.
-This suggests that while these two species may share some similarities, there are still distinct characteristics that can be leveraged for classification purposes.
-The visualization aids in assessing the feature importance and understanding the dimensions that contribute most to the classification task.
-Analysing these relationships further may inform feature selection or engineering steps to enhance model performance.

-Ultimately, the insights derived from the pairplot can guide future explorations, such as tuning clustering algorithms or investigating additional features to improve the classification accuracy of the species.
+From the pairplot, it is evident that the Setosa species is distinctly separable from the other two species, especially in the petal length and petal width dimensions.
+For example, as we examine the scatter plots of petal length versus petal width, Setosa displays a clear clustering, indicating that these features can effectively differentiate this species from Versicolor and Virginica.
+On the other hand, Versicolor and Virginica show some overlap, particularly in the sepal dimensions.

+Additionally, strong correlations are observable between certain features, notably between petal length and petal width, which can inform the development of classification models.
+The distribution plots along the diagonal reveal that petal length and petal width generally exhibit a wider range of values compared to sepal dimensions, which tend to cluster more closely.

 ##### 2.1.2.
 Correlation Heatmap
 The correlation heatmap displays the correlation coefficients between different features.
 The colour intensity indicates the strength of correlation, where darker colours represent stronger relationships.